-Trump administration detains Indian pro-Palestinian student for deportation
+Trump moves to deport Indian pro-Palestinian Georgetown University student

 “We support our community members’ rights to free and open inquiry, deliberation and debate, even if the underlying ideas may be difficult, controversial or objectionable.
 We expect the legal system to adjudicate this case fairly.”

-An X account using Suri’s name and Georgetown affiliation contains a number of criticisms of Israel and expressions of support for the Palestinian cause.
+An X account using Suri’s name, likeness, and Georgetown University affiliation made a number of criticisms of Israel and expressions of support for the Palestinian cause.

 In a post in June, the account accused India of being “an enabler of genocide” after the Palestinian-run Quds News Network posted footage purporting to show the remnants of an Israeli missile labelled “Made in India”.